prathimacode-hub/ML-ProjectKart/Star Radiation Analysis and Prediction/Model/README.md

 The aim of the project is to analysis the dataset , prediction the project and perform a detailed analysis and visualization of the training dataset and create a model.

+## Dataset
+The dataset which is used here, is collected from Kaggle website.
+Here is the link of the dataset : https://www.kaggle.com/eswarchandt/phishing-website-detector.
+I have uploaded the same in [`Dataset`](https://www.kaggle.com/dronio/SolarEnergy) folder too, you can access that!

 ## WHAT I HAD DONE